Updated: May 2026

 Lead Management: From Inbound to Qualified Without Touching It

 When a lead comes in, our custom-built AI dashboard handles everything.
 It validates the lead, assigns access codes, flags real opportunities based on intent signals, and keeps the pipeline clean without anyone lifting a finger.
+We broke down the full AI lead qualification setup in a separate post.

 We're not using a standard CRM with a few Zapier automations.
 We built a system that understands context.
 It reads inbound messages, cross-references them with product usage data, identifies whether someone is tire-kicking or ready to buy, and surfaces only the conversations that matter.
 The rest?
 Handled autonomously.